Cloud security vs On-premise security

 4. Customization

-Cloud computing solutions are limited in their customization capabilities, while on-premises solutions are infinitely customizable.
+Cloud computing solutions are limited in customization capabilities, while on-premises solutions are infinitely customizable.
 For small businesses with simple requirements, cloud computing is the best option.
 In contrast, the level of customization available through on-prem can be invaluable for a large organization with complex IT requirements.

 5. Control